Antarctic Helicopter Accidents

 - Organising an awareness-raising campaign on the risks relating to self-medication for flight crew.

 On 17 December 2011, two Bo105s of HeliService International, D-HANT and D-HLSZ were operating from the German polar research ship Polarstern.
-In their report (only available in German), the BFU describe how the aircraft made a precautionary landing before pressing on before encountering whiteout conditions.
+In their report (only available in German), the BFU describe how the aircraft made a precautionary landing before pressing on and encountering whiteout conditions.

 The same operator, flying from the same ship had a fatal accident in the Antarctic in 2008.